rust-lang/rust-forge/src/libs/maintaining-std.md

 #### `mem::replace` and `mem::swap`

-Any value behind a `&mut` reference can be replaced with a new one using `mem::replace` or `mem::swap`.
+Any value behind a `&mut` reference can be replaced with a new one using `mem::replace` or `mem::swap`, so code shouldn't assume any reachable mutable references can't have their internals changed by replacing.

 #### `mem::forget`